cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ### Finishing work

 No matter which way you choose to deploy the website on GitHub, please enforce the `HTTPS` for it.
-See official docs: [Configuring a publishing source for your GitHub Pages site](https://help.github.com/en/github/working-with-github-pages/securing-your-github-pages-site-with-https).
+See official docs: [Securing your GitHub Pages site with HTTPS](https://help.github.com/en/github/working-with-github-pages/securing-your-github-pages-site-with-https).